libewa/rpi-best-practices/README.md

 #### Install a graphical package manager

 While Raspberry Pi OS has the Recommended Software tool and in older versions the Add/Remove Programs utility, they are not very good.
-Recommended Software only has a few programs that are preinstalled on the full image anyways and Add/Remove Programs' UI is so terrible, that I'm not even listing it as an option to install software.
+Recommended Software only has a few programs that are preinstalled on the full image anyway and Add/Remove Programs' UI is so terrible, that I'm not even listing it as an option to install software.

 ##### GNOME Software